Search

 Prior to Dartmouth, Spencer spent four seasons as an assistant coach at her alma mater, Northwestern, and one year on the sidelines at Stanford.

-A four-year standout at Northwestern from 2006-10, Spencer was a part of three national championship teams (2007, 2008, 2009) and one national runner-up (2010) during her outstanding playing career.
+A four-year standout at Northwestern from 2006-10, Spencer was a member of three national championship teams (2007-09) and one national runner-up (2010) during her outstanding playing career.

-Most recently, Spencer played with the Boston Storm of the United Women's Lacrosse League (UWLX) during the first season for both the team and league.
+Spencer played with the Boston Storm of the United Women's Lacrosse League (UWLX) during the first season for both the team and league.
 Spencer and her teammates finished as the league runner-up, falling in the championship game.
 In 2018, she played for Upstate Pride of the Women's Professional Lacrosse League (WPLL).
 She was tied for third in the league, averaging 4.0 goals per game, while also leading the league with 8.0 draw controls per contest.

-Spencer graduated from Northwestern in 2010 with a degree in social policy.
+A native of Brighton, New York, Spencer graduated from Northwestern in 2010 with a degree in social policy.

 show more